Metro City Concert Club

 Metro City Concert Club (often referred to simply as Metro City) is a large live music and entertainment venue located on Roe Street in Northbridge, a nightlife precinct in central Perth.
 The venue is known for hosting international touring acts, club nights, and themed events across multiple levels.

 History

-Metro City was established in the 1990s as part of Perth’s growing live music and nightclub scene, becoming a key fixture in the Northbridge entertainment district.
+Metro City was established in the 1990s in the Northbridge entertainment district, operating during a period of growth in Perth's live music and nightclub scene.

-Over the decades, it has hosted a wide range of artists and genres including electronic dance events, rock concerts, and R&B performances.
-The venue’s size and multi-tiered design allow for both concert and club configurations.
+Since its opening, it has hosted a diverse range of artists and genres, including electronic dance events, rock concerts, and R&B performances.

 Ownership

 In 2018, local businessman John Kizon was reported to have claimed a financial interest in Metro City Concert Club but later retracted the statement, describing it as a “slip of the tongue.”

 As of 2025, the venue is registered to corporate entities with offshore ownership structures, though the ultimate controlling interests are not publicly disclosed.